cesarvr/blog/content/post/js-performance.md

 I rollback those ugly changes and run the code again, [the demo now runs](http://webgl-hello01.7e14.starter-us-west-2.openshiftapps.com/gl_point/) at 60 FPS across all browsers (Android included).
 The main problem here was assuming I can solve that problem without measuring and doing that is just wasting time and energy.
 As Michael Abrash put it his awesome book, [Graphic Programming Black Book](http://www.jagregory.com/abrash-black-book/#understanding-high-performance).

 > Assume nothing...
 If you don’t measure performance, you’re just guessing, and if you’re guessing, you’re not very likely to write top-notch code.

+If you want to take a look at the source code, the project is published in [Github](https://github.com/cesarvr/vortex/tree/gl_point).